yirene/pipe2d_tutorial/pipe2d_tutorial.md

 Enter the directory where `pfs_pipe2d` is in.
 ```
-$ mkdir -p pfs
 $ mkdir -p pfs/stack
 $ cd pfs_pipe2d/bin
 $ ./install_pfs.sh -t current ../../pfs/stack
-$ source  /pfs/stack/loadLSST.bash
+$ source  ../../pfs/stack/loadLSST.bash
 $ setup pfs_pipe2d -t current
 ```
 `setup` command is used to load packages.
 You can use `-t` to select the package with a specific tag or specify the version at the end, e.g. `setup pfs_pipe2d w.2023.46`.
+When not specified, the default setting will load package with *current* tag.
 If you would like to remove a package from the environment, you can use `unsetup` command.

 Then, we need to install the flux model data.